ywang7/inperson-sdk-android/README.md

 # Authorize.Net In-Person Android SDK Integration Guide

 The Authorize.Net Android In-Person SDK enables you to build point-of-sale Android applications that accept EMV payments.
 The merchantís application invokes this SDK to complete an EMV transaction.

 The SDK handles the complex EMV workflow and securely submits the EMV transaction to the Authorize.Net gateway for processing.
 The merchantís application never touches any EMV data at any time, simplifying PCI compliance.

 ## Usage Workflow

 1. Insert the card reader.
 2. Insert a card with an EMV chip.
 3. Select the Application, if prompted.
 If only a compatible application resides on the card, the application is selected automatically.
 4. Confirm amount.
 5. Do not remove card until the transaction is complete.
 6. If at any time the user cancels the transaction, the EMV transaction is cancelled.

 ## Using the SDK to Create and Submit an EMV Transaction

 **Step 1.**	Import the _emvsdk.aar_ file as a library module and build.
 The merchant application must log in and initialize a valid Merchant object with _PasswordAuthentication_.
+You may specify the environment to use in enum `Environment`.
+`PasswordAuthentication passAuth = PasswordAuthentication.createMerchantAuthentication("Username", "Password", "In-person-sdk-tests");
+Merchant merchant = Merchant.createMerchant(Environment.SANDBOX, passAuth);`
 **Step 2.**	Create an EMV transaction.

 `EMVTransaction emvTransaction = EMVTransactionManager.createEMVTransaction(merchant, amount);`